foliacouetey/titanic/README.md

 This project is licensed under the terms of the LICENSE file included in this repository.

 ## Acknowledgments
-Kaggle for providing the Titanic dataset.
+- Kaggle for providing the Titanic dataset.
-Any other acknowledgments or credits are for people who developed the package and programming languages used to realize this project.
+- Any other acknowledgments or credits are for people who developed packages and programming languages used to realize this project.